 The Fund will pay JonesTrading commissions for its services in acting as agent in the sale of the Common Shares.
-JonesTrading will be entitled to compensation of up to 1.00% of the gross proceeds with respect to sales of Common Shares actually effected by JonesTrading under the Sales Agreement.
+JonesTrading will be entitled to compensation of up to 1.00% of the gross proceeds with respect to sales of Common Shares actually effected by Jones Trading under the Sales Agreement.
 There is no quarantee that there will be any sales of the Common Shares pursuant to this Prospectus Supplement and the accompanying Prospectus.

 Actual sales, if any, of the Common Shares under this Prospectus Supplement and the accompanying Prospectus may be less than as set forth in this paragraph.
-In addition, the price per share of any such sale may be greater or less than the assumed offering price of \$14.15 per Common Share (the last reported sale price per share of Common Shares on the NYSE on August 31, 2023).
-Assuming the sale of an estimated 53,003,534 Common
+In addition, the price per share of any such sale may be greater or less than the assumed offering price of \$12.41 per Common Share (the last reported sale price per share of Common Shares on the NYSE on December 29, 2023).
+Assuming the sale of and estimated 22,159,549 Common Shares having an aggregate offering price of \$275,000,000 under this Prospectus Supplement and accompanying Prospectus, we estimate that the total expenses for the offering, excluding compensation payable to JonesTrading under the terms of the Sales Agreement, would be approximately